spiceai/docs/install.md

 **Step 2.
 Generate and export a GitHub PAT**: To access private repositories and resources, you will need to generate a [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `repo` and `read:packages` scopes.

-Once you have created a token, use it to log in to the Spice AI Docker Repository:
+Once you have created a token, use it to log in to the Spice.ai Docker Repository:

 ```bash
 docker login ghcr.io/spiceai